Before you start

 - If that is not an option, then if it is safe to do so, extinguish the fire with a fire extinguisher.
 Note that fire extinguishers may cause damage to your Glowforge.

-- If the fire cannot be extinguished or if it spreads outside the Glowforge unit, call your local emergency number (for example 911) and evacuate the building.
+- If the fire cannot be extinguished or if it spreads outside the Glowforge, call your local emergency number (for example 911) and evacuate the building.

-- Do not operate the unit further until you have contacted Glowforge for service information at firstname.lastname@example.org.
+- Do not operate the printer further until you have contacted Glowforge Support for service information.

-Laser Safety for all Glowforge Printers (except where noted)
+Laser Safety for all Glowforge Basic/Plus/Pro series Printers (except where noted)

 The Glowforge Basic 3D Laser Printer and the Glowforge Plus 3D Laser Printer are Class 1 laser products which contain an embedded Class 4 laser.
 The Glowforge Pro 3D Laser Printer is a Class 4 laser product.
 The laser in your Glowforge emits enough infrared light to cause instant skin and eye injury, or start a fire.
 This infrared laser light is invisible.
 The Glowforge unit has a case and glass lid which block harmful levels of infrared and ultraviolet light to allow you to operate the laser safely.